oopsmonk/documentation/hornet/1.0/tutorials/install-hornet-docker.md

 - [JavaScript](root://core/1.0/getting-started/get-started-js.md)

 - [Python](root://core/1.0/getting-started/get-started-python.md)

-## Next steps

-If you want to start sending transactions to your node, see [Client libraries](root://client-libraries/1.0/overview.md).
-You'll need the URL or IP address of your node.

 If you want to continue learning how to customize and secure your node, see the [Guides](../guides/securing-your-node.md) section.